BeemerJ/Moss-Essential-Software-Guide/MAIN.md

 * // [**PowerToys**](https://github.com/microsoft/PowerToys)
   > Nice productivity apps for windows.
   > // Sometimes it takes too long to start up.
+On HDDs it sometimes doesn't at all.

 ---